csc7/PP1_CI_TGC/README.md

 The introductory image on top of this README file was generated using the [Am I Responsive site](http://ami.responsivedesign.is/?url=https%3A%2F%2Fcsc7.github.io%2FPP1_CI_TGC) to test how the website displays in different screen sizes.

-The website was tested with the development tools of Google Chrome (mainly), Microsoft Edge, Microsoft Explorer and Firefox.
+Development tools of Google Chrome (Version 91.0.4472.114, Official Build, 64-bit), Microsoft Edge (Version 91.0.864.59, Official build, 64-bit) and Firefox (89.0.2, 64-bit) have been used to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.

-Development tools of Google Chrome, Microsoft Edge and Firefox were uses to test the behaviour of the website for screen sizes between 320x568px to 1920x1370px.
+The website was tested using these browsers and also Microsoft Internet Explorer (Version 2004, OS Build 19041.1052).

 The following tools were used to validate the files of the website: